adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 ### Let's Go to Gang

 One of the elders in Francis' church, Rob, spent most of his life in gangs.
-After encountering Jesus in prison, he had to count the cost of the loyalty, the family, the cameradery of being in a gang that he had enjoyed since childhood.
+After encountering Jesus in prison, he had to count the cost of the loyalty, the family, the camaraderie of being in a gang that he had enjoyed since childhood.

 After joining, his life was at risk but God intervened to protect him.
 Rob's stories of life in a gang describe in many ways "the family" nature of what the church should be.